AquarelaCebimar/Ocean_Explorer/README.md

 3. **Publication:** Use of this software in any publication, presentation, or report without the express written consent and co-authorship agreement of Ana Paula Piazza Forgiarini is strictly prohibited.
 4. **Attribution:** Any future public release will be managed by the lead researcher upon the completion of the official peer-reviewed publication.

+# How to cite:
+This software is an integral part of the ongoing research of Ana Paula Piazza Forgiarini at Aquarela Lab CEBIMar/USP.
+All rights reserved.
+This code is shared for collaborative work within the research group.
+Please contact the author for formal permission and specific citation guidelines before using this software, its underlying logic, or generated outputs in any presentation, report, or publication.
 ---

 # Overview of processing phases